Cerro Mono Blanco, Catemaco, Mexico

 Taking place at a suitably witching hour on Cerro Mono Blanco, a hill just outside of town, the occasion is less ooga-booga than it sounds – you should expect more Bewitched than The Blair Witch Project, with the event having become very commercial and conscious of the tourism that has sprung up around it.
-Floods of visitors head into town looking to grab a shamanic consultation and to eat, drink and be merry in a bizarre mix of otherworldly fervour and hedonistic indulgence.
+Floods of visitors head into town looking to grab a shamanic consultation and to eat, drink and be merry in a bizarre mix of otherworldly fervor and hedonistic indulgence.

 At the ceremony itself there’s a stage featuring song and dance performances and stalls selling various amulets – just the place for that lucky rabbit’s foot you’ve always needed.
 Around the stage you’ll find various shamans’ tents, where you can seek all manner of practices.
 For around 100 pesos you can probably get a limpia (cleansing) or a tarot reading.
 For a significantly larger investment you can get an audience with the lot – a black-magic ceremony.
-If you are looking for a spell or shamanic favour, the hours just after the event are regarded as especially auspicious, as it’s believed that the shamans are at their most powerful just after the mass purification.
+If you are looking for a spell or shamanic favor, the hours just after the event are regarded as especially auspicious, as it’s believed that the shamans are at their most powerful just after the mass purification.

 4 – whatever spell you think you need, you will find it (for a price) on Cerro Mono Blanco.

 Long-distance buses serving Catemaco are not at all regular, so consider travelling via San Andrés Tuxtla (12km to the west) or Acayucan (80km to the south).
 For a glimpse at Catemaco before you arrive, take a look at the movies Medicine Man and Apocalypto, which were both filmed here.